How to Recover Deleted Files on Mac

 4. Wait Until Disk Drill Scans Your Drive

-While Disk Drill works, it sorts found files into six types: pictures, videos, audio, documents, archives, and other.
-This makes it easy to see what it has found, with each type showing how many files are there.
+While Disk Drill’s algorithms scan your drive, it sorts found files into six types: pictures, videos, audio, documents, archives, and other.
+This makes it easy to see what it has found, with each type showing how many files there are.

 If you're in a hurry, you can choose to look at the files Disk Drill has found even while it's still scanning.
 In fact, you can even pause the scan and recover deleted files from your Mac right away if they’ve already been located by Disk Drill.